A6 to Manchester Airport Relief Road – Now Open

-Construction of the A6 to Manchester Airport Relief Road commenced in March 2015 and will last for approximately two and a half years.
-The road is expected to be open in late 2017.
-The construction will include:
+Construction of the A6 to Manchester Airport Relief Road commenced in March 2015 and lasted for approximately three years.
+The construction has included:

 - Substantial ecological mitigation works (Great Crested Newts, Bats, Badgers);